Three spines graphic

 Causes of backpain

-There are many causes of backpain but it is necessary to understand that pain is a symptom of a medical condition - nature's warning in fact - it is not a diagnosis in itself.
-Some medical problems which can cause back pain include the following:
+There are many causes of backpain, but it is necessary to understand that pain is a symptom of a medical condition - nature's warning in fact - it is not a diagnosis in itself.
+Some medical problems which can cause back pain include the following: Discover how to get relief from the causes of your back pain at www.naturalbackdoctor.com

-Spine injuries such as sprains and fractures can cause either short-lived or chronic backpain.
+Spine injuries such as sprains and fractures are causes of backpain.
 Sprains are tears in the ligaments that support the spine, and they can occur from twisting or lifting improperly.
 Fractured vertebrae in older people - particularly women - are often the result of osteoporosis, a condition that causes weak, porous bones.
 Less commonly, back pain may be caused by more severe injuries that result from accidents and falls.

 See our glossary for an explanation of some of these medical terms.